simjunheng/tp/docs/UserGuide.md

 Format: `load-court IMAGE_NAME`

 Examples:
-* `load-court basketball` loads and sets the image `basketball.png` as the background image of strategy tab.
+* `load-court basketball` loads would set the image from the filepath `courts/basketball.png` as the background image of strategy tab (if it exists).

 <div markdown="block" class="alert alert-info">